ldelgadop44/General_Documentation/kubernetes/xray-aws/readme.md

 2. Secondly, we have to create yaml file for deploy x-ray agent.
 For this task, use this file https://github.com/ldelgadop44/General_Documentation/blob/master/kubernetes/xray-aws/x-ray_daemon/xray-DaemonSet.yaml and https://github.com/ldelgadop44/General_Documentation/blob/master/kubernetes/xray-aws/x-ray_daemon/credentials.yaml

 ##### NOTE:
 For the credencials we have to use a AWS user with AWSXRayDaemonWriteAccess Policy.
-After that, all pods needs this user to send traces an data to AWS Server.
+After that, all pods needs this user to send traces an data to AWS xray Server.
 This means that pods will have a volume path with this credentials.
 In this case, we are going to manage follow structure

 ```
 [default]